hyttijan92/lichess-bot/README.md

 # Iterative deepening Alphabeta pruning bot

 A Lichess bot which uses Alpha beta pruning algorithm with iterative deepening.
-Online at [lichess.org/@/Janzari92](https://lichess.org/@/Janzari92)
+The bot supports time controls for bullet, blitz, rapid and classic games.
+It is online at [lichess.org/@/Janzari92](https://lichess.org/@/Janzari92)

+To test the bot locally you have to create bot account for lichess and put your token to config.yml file

 # lichess-bot
 [![Python Build](https://github.com/lichess-bot-devs/lichess-bot/actions/workflows/python-build.yml/badge.svg)](https://github.com/lichess-bot-devs/lichess-bot/actions/workflows/python-build.yml)